 Over the last week I have written a couple of articles addressing Web development schedules and how they are impacted by many factors including client responsibilities (see Avoiding the ‘Forever’ Web Project and 10 Client Responsibilities for Any Web Agreement).
 Along these same lines, one method that seems to work well is the sliding schedule.

 Determining When a Web Project is Due

 Many times Web development projects are driven by a launch date or at least a date by which the client wants the project completed.
-However there are many factors that go into hitting this mark and not all are in the control of the Web developer who is often tasked with creating the schedule.
-Often the developer will simply take the due date and work backwards, slicing the allotted time into weeks or days, giving project milestones specific due dates.
+However, there are many factors that go into hitting this mark, and not all are in the control of the Web developer who is often tasked with creating the schedule.
+Often the developer will simply take the due date and work backward, slicing the allotted time into weeks or days, giving project milestones specific due dates.
 Though this works, typically better on paper than in real life, it doesn’t convey any consequences for missing a milestone.

 ‘Consequences’… Sounds Scary

 I’m not talking about a reduction in pay, a beating, or worse.
 I’m talking about what a missed milestone does to the schedule.